Find out how what you drive affects how much you’ll pay to protect it.

 Insurance rates not only reflect the car’s sticker price, but its safety and reliability, claims history and estimated repair costs.

 With that logic, cheaper cars usually have lower premiums because they cost less to repair or replace if they’re totaled after an accident.
 You can also expect to pay cheaper rates for models that score top marks in crash tests conducted by the National Highway traffic Safety Administration (NHTSA) and the Insurance Institute for Highway Safety (IIHS).
-And models with a positive claims history, which includes the likelihood and cost of claims, tend to be cheaper
+And models with a positive claims history, which includes the likelihood and cost of claims, tend to be cheaper to insure.

 Cheapest cars to insure